 A recent survey found that 69% of executives list diversity and inclusion as an important issue for their companies and that over 86% of candidates rate diversity as a key concern when choosing an employer.

-So why are so many organizations struggling to make an exceptional change?
+So why are so many organizations struggling to build a diversity and inclusion strategy that works?

 Plans and Strategies vs. Programs

 When it comes to targeting new talent or collecting employee feedback, one-off events like listening sessions and panels are powerful tools for engagement.
 Translating information received and lessons learned into policies and procedures that support a company culture of equality, however, requires longer-term initiative.